billyean/AndroidProj/TodoApp/README.md

 The following **additional** features are implemented:

 * [X] Check done with checkbox!
-* [X] Differ section for Overdue, Today, Tmorrow, This Week, This Month
+* [X] Differ section for Overdue, Today, Tmorrow, This Week, This Month.
+Sort todo by priority and time.
-* [X] Customized time format for different section
+* [X] Customized time format for different section.

 ## Video Walkthrough